andrewoh531/dynogels-promisified/README.md

 # dynogels-promisified
 I take no credit for this code.
-It is a fork of [dyn-promisified](https://github.com/servel333/dyn-promisified) modified to use [Dynogels](https://github.com/clarkie/dynogels) instead of dyn.
+It is inspired by [vogels-promisified](https://github.com/servel333/vogels-promisified) but modified to use [Dynogels](https://github.com/clarkie/dynogels).

-This package promisifies the APIs in [Dynogels](https://github.com/clarkie/dynogels) using [Bluebird](http://bluebirdjs.com/docs/api-reference.html) using the default 'Async' appendix to the original method names.
+This package promisifies the functions in [Dynogels](https://github.com/clarkie/dynogels) using [Bluebird](http://bluebirdjs.com/docs/api-reference.html) using the default 'Async' suffix. i.e. all methods in
+Dynogels are modified with an 'Async' suffix.

 ## Usage